 Award: Pearson BTEC Higher National Certificate in Art and Design (Graphic Design)

 Location of study: Kingston College

 Academic year dates: September 2019 - June 2020

-Days of the week: You will be expected to attend for 3 days a week, Tues, Weds and Thurs
+Days of the week: You will be expected to attend 2 days a week (currently Tuesday and Wednesday, although this may change).

 Entry Requirements for HNC

 For entry to the HNC applicants will need at least 32 UCAS points from A Level or comparable qualifications, a satisfactory portfolio and reference.

 Applicable work experience can be accredited in the absence of formal qualifications.

 References from an official email address (ie. NOT Outlook, Gmail, Yahoo, etc.) This can be from your previous institution if you were a student in the last 4 years or from a line manager if you are currently working.